quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 ## Additional Iced (And Related) Resources

-Hopefully this way of structuring an interactive app makes sense, if not I can definitely augment this section or feel free to browse more documentation on the subject:
+Hopefully this way of structuring an interactive app makes sense; if not I can definitely augment this section or feel free to browse more documentation on the subject:

 * [Elm](https://guide.elm-lang.org/architecture/)
 * [Redux](https://redux.js.org/introduction/core-concepts)
 * [Iced](https://docs.rs/iced/latest/iced/#overview)

-With the Iced architecture under our belt, let's try to actually build something one step up from this toy counter example!
+With the Iced architecture under our belt, let's try to actually build something slightly more complex than this toy counter example!

 # Building Our Iced GUI